What Is Marketing Strategy and Why It Matters

 Think of strategy as the thing you need to build a house.
 Without a blueprint, you can buy wood, nails, and paint but you won’t end up with something livable.
 Strategy is the blueprint.
 It ensures every brick, beam, and coat of paint works toward a structure that lasts.

-That’s the power of strategy: It takes you from scattered activity to focused impact.
+That’s the power of strategy: It turns scattered activity to focused impact.

 Step 4: Build the Roadmap and Execute